UPDATED SEPTEMBER 2025

 10-weeks old | Dallas, Texasicon

-Brayden Wilson, 10-weeks old, was savagely killed by his family's pet pit bull in the Red Bird area of Dallas.
-Just before the attack, the boy and his father were inside the home when the father stepped outside to turn on the sprinkler system.
-When he returned, the pit bull was attacking the infant who was in a bouncing seat, according to police.
+Brayden Wilson, 10-weeks old, was killed by a family pit bull in his Redbird area home.
+The attack occurred around 4:50 pm in the 6800 block of Beechnut Street.
+Prior to the attack, the baby and his father were inside the home when the father stepped outside to turn on the sprinkler system.
+When he returned, the pit bull was attacking the infant, who was in a bouncing seat, according to Dallas police.
 As the father struggled to pull the dog off the baby, the mother returned home and walked in on the scene.
-The pit bull bit her twice when she tried to intervene.
-The father managed to grab the animal by the neck and haul it outside, where he shot the dog twice, killing it.
-The child was rushed to Children's Medical Center where he was pronounced dead.
-The child's grandmother, Willetta Tate, said the family had owned the pit bull for 8-years and it had grown up with two other children in the household, 8 and 11-years old.
+The dog bit her twice when she tried to intervene.
+The father managed to grab the canine by the neck and haul it outside, where he shot the dog twice, killing it.
+The baby was rushed to Children's Medical Center where he was declared dead.
+The child's grandmother, Willetta Tate, said the family had owned the male pit bull, "Grady," for 8-years and it had grown up with two other children in the household, 8 and 11-years old.
 "It's just unexplainable," Tate said.
-"You just don't get it when you've had the dog so long, I don't know what could have happened.
-I don't know," Tate said. [source citations]
+The case was referred to a grand jury to determine whether any charges will be filed, police said. [source citations]

 Date of death: April 19, 2015 Chained: No